rsdoiel/antenna/archives/2025/science_and_technology_2025.23.md

 ---

-## Global Cloud goes down, takes Cloudflare and its customers with it
+## Google Cloud goes down, takes Cloudflare and its customers with it

 date: 2025-06-12, updated: 2025-06-12, from: The Register (UK I.T.
 News)

-<h4>Big G said it was fixed, but acknowledged ongoing customer pain</h4> <p>Google Cloud went down hard on Thursday, and took Cloudflare and some of its customers with it.…</p>
+<h4>Big G said it was fixed, but acknowledged ongoing customer pain</h4> <p><strong>UPDATED</strong>  Google Cloud went down hard on Thursday, and took Cloudflare and some of its customers with it.…</p>

 <br>